figmayo/figmayo-public/actions/sync-figma-variables/README.md

 1. Fetches **Figma variables** from the **FigMayo API** using the provided **API key**.
 2. Saves the variables as a JSON file in your repository at the specified path.
 3. Checks if the fetched file has changes compared to the existing one.
-4. If changes are detected, commits the updates and creates a **pull request** automatically.
+4. If changes are detected, commits the updates and creates a **pull request** automatically using the gh CLI.

 ---